Other commercial liability insurance products: Protection for claims that our policy does not cover

 You may be at risk of claims that are not covered.
 Familiarize yourself with risks that we do not insure, and the steps that you can take to reduce and protect yourself from them.
 The information, tips and links in My Insurance Policy: Questions and Answers will help you get started.
 And if you need insurance, buy it.
 Policies have been developed by commercial underwriters to protect the firm and its members for various risks that we do not insure, and help if you do get caught.
 For instance, crime or fidelity insurance provides coverage for employee fraud or theft.
 It can also include other coverages that will respond if you or your bank accounts are the target of a fraudster.
 For example:

-- Social engineering coverage protects you if a fraudster tricks you into transferring trust funds to them by pretending to be a legitimate client or third party.
+- Social engineering coverage protects you if, for instance, a fraudster tricks you into transferring trust funds to them by pretending to be a legitimate client or third party.
 One BC law firm targeted by this fraud re-directed sales proceeds that it was holding in trust for a real estate client on revised instructions from someone that the firm believed was the client.
 Before the firm wired the funds to the client, it received an email, purportedly from the client, directing the funds to be wired to a different account.
 In this case, the email address used by the fraudster was identical to that used by the client, except for one letter.
 The funds were sent, but apparently to the fraudster’s account.
+(Some protection for social engineering frauds, including the “bad cheque” scam, is also provided to you through Part C of the Policy.)

 - Wire fraud coverage can assist if a hacker plants a virus in your system that gives the hacker fraudulent access to your online banking.